TableBench/TableBench/README.md

 >  We’ve released an cleaner version of TableBench, after thoroughly reviewing all test set cases and correcting any errors we identified.
 Please download the latest version of [TableBench](https://huggingface.co/datasets/Multilingual-Multimodal-NLP/TableBench) for the most accurate dataset.
 >
 > 2. **🚀 Brand New Leaderboard**:
 > The brand new [Leaderboard](https://tablebench.github.io/) is now live!
 We’re excited to invite submissions, which will be dynamically updated in real-time.
-For submission guidelines, please refer to the Submission section in the leaderboard website.
+For submission guidelines, please refer to the Submission section on the leaderboard website.
 >
 > 3. **🔍 Refined Evaluation Metrics**:
 > In response to community feedback and in-depth discussions, we've updated the evaluation metrics for Fact Checking, Numerical Reasoning, and Data Analysis.
 You can find the detailed specifications of these new metrics in Section `📐 Evaluation Metrics`